kariyann/DCLeap/README.md

 <h2>Scripts dependancies</h2>
 <h3>Main Menu</h3>
 <ul>
-<li>SavedDatas.cs is used to set and saved users settings.
+<li>SavedDatas.cs is used to set and save users settings.
 These settings are needed by DCLeap scene</li>
 </ul>
 <h3>Help Menu</h3>
 No script in this scene.